Why maintain your WordPress website?

 So now you can see how easy it is to maintain your website yourself by following this 5 point maintenance agenda.
 But you really need to do this every week to keep your website safe.

-If that’s too much for you then your best option is to subscribe to my website care plan, and I will carry out the above steps each week as well as monitor your website’s uptime and keep an eye on your page load times.
+If that’s too much for you then your best option is to subscribe to my WordPress site maintenance plan, and I will carry out the above steps each week as well as monitor your website’s uptime and keep an eye on your page load times.
 Please contact me to find out more.